-Imports in Australia averaged 12094.69 AUD Million from 1971 until 2019, reaching an all time high of 36214 AUD Million in November of 2018 and a record low of 393 AUD Million in May of 1972.
-This page provides the latest reported value for - Australia Imports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Australian Bureau of Statistic
+Imports in Australia averaged 12243.77 AUD Million from 1971 until 2020, reaching an all time high of 36144 AUD Million in October of 2019 and a record low of 393 AUD Million in May of 1972.
+This page provides the latest reported value for - Australia Imports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Australia Imports - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Australian Bureau of Statistic

 Imports in Australia is expected to be 35500.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Imports in Australia to stand at 34500.00 in 12 months time.
 In the long-term, the Australia Imports is projected to trend around 36000.00 AUD Million in 2021 and 36500.00 AUD Million in 2022, according to our econometric models.